hkamran80/articles/markdown/articles/securing-your-digital-life.md

 [^3]: For more information, check out [Troy's post on how he verifies data breaches](https://www.troyhunt.com/heres-how-i-verify-data-breaches/) before putting them in HIBP
 [^4]: PII is defined as "information that can be used to distinguish or trace an individual’s identity" (source: [U.S. General Services Administration](https://www.gsa.gov/reference/gsa-privacy-program/rules-and-policies-protecting-pii-privacy-act)).
 Some examples of PII include your full name, your national ID number/Social Security Number/your country's equivalent, financial account numbers (including credit and debit card numbers), address, phone number, and more.
 A more comprehensive list can be found on [Matomo Analytics's website](https://matomo.org/personally-identifiable-information-guide-list-of-pii-examples/).
 [^5]: U.S. financial institutions, please follow [Vanguard's example](https://investor.vanguard.com/security-center) and support FIDO2!
+[^6]: NIST's Digital Identity Guidelines provides technical requirements for U.S. federal agencies implementing account services (source: [NIST](https://www.nist.gov/special-publication-800-63)).
+While intended for federal agencies, many companies follow the guidelines or use them as a guideline.
-[^6]: Full disclosure: I am a maintainer of the site
+[^7]: Full disclosure: I am a maintainer of the site
-[^7]: If an app is asking to access your entire Google Drive, check if it really needs that permission.
+[^8]: If an app is asking to access your entire Google Drive, check if it really needs that permission.
 For example, a game requesting that permission probably doesn't need that, and is using it for promotional or other purposes.
 Google offers developers a scoped permission that limits an app's access to a dedicated folder created just for them in your Google Drive.
 You might see this permission as "View and manage its own configuration in your Google Drive", or something similar.
-[^8]: The definition of an entity depends on the legislation.
+[^9]: The definition of an entity depends on the legislation.
 For example, under the GDPR, entities refer to "a company or entity which processes personal data as part of the activities of one of its branches established in the EU, regardless of where the data is processed; or a company established outside the EU and is offering goods/services (paid or for free) or is monitoring the behaviour of individuals in the EU" (source: [Who does the data protection law apply to?](https://commission.europa.eu/law/law-topic/data-protection/reform/rules-business-and-organisations/application-regulation/who-does-data-protection-law-apply)).
 For another example, under the PIPEDA, entities are defined as "private-sector organizations across Canada that collect, use or disclose personal information in the course of a commercial activity" (source: [PIPEDA in brief](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/pipeda_brief/)).
 For one last example, under the CCPA/CPRA, an entity is defined as a for-profit business that meets any of the following: have a gross annual revenue of over $25 million; buy, sell, or share the personal information of 100,000 or more California residents, households, or devices; or derive 50% or more of their annual revenue from selling California residents’ personal information (source: [Cal Civ.
 Code § 1798.140(d)](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=CIV&sectionNum=1798.140.)).